Tag archive for: staff

 • 14 days after an infectious episode;

-• 4 months after an endoscopy, piercing, or tattoo;
+• 4 months after an endoscopy, a piercing, or a tattoo;

-• Four months after traveling to a country where malaria is prevalent.
+• 4 months after traveling to a country where malaria is prevalent.

-Like libraries, food service outlets are switching to summer hours.
-Find all the changes to the opening hours of food service outlets near the Arnaud de Villeneuve Campus here.
+Just like the libraries, the dining facilities are switching to summer hours.
+Click here to see all the schedule changes for the dining facilities near the Arnaud de Villeneuve Campus.

 Students and Staff

-• The CROUS cafeteria will be closed from July 1 to August 16.
+• The CROUS cafeteria will be closed from July 1 through August 16.
 It will reopen on Monday, August 19.

 Staff

-• The cafeteria at Lapeyronie University Hospital will be closed from July 1 to August 31, 2019, due to renovations.
+• The cafeteria at Lapeyronie University Hospital will be closed from July 1 to August 31, 2019, due to construction work.

-Your CHU card gives you access to the CHU Gui De Chauliac cafeteria, which will remain open this summer.
-It is located above the Snack area at the main entrance.
-The ADV Health Campus lounge remains available to administrative staff and teachers, as do the tables that have been set up outside on campus.
+The CHU card grants you access to the CHU Gui De Chauliac cafeteria, which will remain open this summer.
+It is located above the snack bar area at the main entrance.
+The common room at the ADV Health Campus remains available to administrative and teaching staff, as do the tables that have been set up outdoors on the campus.